athirma/SVEP/README.md

 5. pn2.mat is the occurance frequency of the dominant amino acid at each hotspot in dataset-2.
 6. pn3.mat is the occurance frequency of the dominant amino acid at each hotspot in dataset-3.

+## Comparison for screening
-The tool comprises the code for the comparison of models (Bi-LSTM model, Logistic model, KNN model, Decision Tree, SVEP...) : modelTrain_1.py compare.py
+The tool comprises the code for the benchmark comparison of models (Bi-LSTM model, Logistic model, KNN model, Decision Tree, SVEP...) : modelTrain_1.py compare.py

-Usage of bil
+## Usage
 1. Download and save all the files (including the well trained Bi-LSTM model), and set files to MATLAB path
 2. Open the MATLAB file (e.g., "Restorethedataset1"), and define model parameters: sequence generation number (num), mutation frequency of  hotspots (1-alpha), and more mutable hotspot mutation frequency (1-h).
 3. Click "Run"; results will be displayed in the command window and workspace.